CMUQ-15-348/rp2040-blinky-rust/README.md

 This repo includes the configuration to do single-step debugging.
 In order for it to work, however, you need to do the following:

 - Install the cortex-debug VSCode extension.
+(The defmt output won't work properly without a modified version of the extension from me.
+I'll get this setup better later.)
 - Install openocd 0.12 or later:
   `sudo apt install openocd` on Ubuntu 24.04 or newer.
 Older versions of Ubuntu ship an out of date version that won't work.
 - Install gdb-multiarch and symlink it to `arm-none-eabi-gdb` which is what the debugging extension expects: